-With a deep history in the TV and Hollywood industry, she’s been around since 2000, working on sets for popular media like Hereditary, Good Joe Bell and a lot more.
+With a deep history in the movie and television industry, she’s been around since 2000, working on sets (as a driver and location assistant) for popular media like Hereditary, Good Joe Bell, Point Break, John Carter, 12 Dogs of Christmas: Great Puppy Rescue, Jackie & Ryan, Wind River, Snatchers, Andi Mack and a lot more.
 Her work is definitely one of the more underappreciated aspects of TV production, so it’s great to see the team behind Yellowstone present this dedication to her.

-The background in production of Hollywood movies and shows is an extremely hectic job, and with 20 years of industry experience, Melanie is certainly one of the few people fully capable of doing that job.
+The background in production of Hollywood movies and shows is an extremely hectic job, and with 20 years of industry experience, Melanie (a location lead) was certainly one of the few people fully capable of doing that job.

-Melanie Olmstead was born in Salt Lake City, Utah, spending most of her time in the area.
+Melanie Olmstead (raised by her adopted parents Janet Corbridge and Reid Howard) was born in Salt Lake City, Utah, spending most of her time in the area.
 Coincidentally or conveniently, the show was also filmed in Salt Lake City, making the work she did on Yellowstone extra special for Melanie as her experience in the region felt rewarding for her both as a local and an animal lover to be a contributing part of the Yellowstone experience.

-Although Yellowstone is supposed to be set in a region close to the Yellowstone national park, there wasn’t a filming location that was logistically satisfying for the cast and crew.
+Although Yellowstone (which stars Kevin Costner as John Dutton, Wes Bentley as Jamie Dutton, Kelly Reilly as Beth Dutton, Luke Grimes as Kayce Dutton, Cole Hauser as Rip Wheeler, and Kelsey Asbille as Monica) is supposed to be set in a region close to the Yellowstone national park, there wasn’t a filming location that was logistically satisfying for the cast and crew.
 Hence, the need to use a region like Salt Lake City.
 That turned out to be a great decision for the show as Utah was a place that Melanie Olmstead was already super familiar with.